albertodlc/led-strip-control/README.md

     - [Programminghistorian](https://programminghistorian.org/en/lessons/creating-apis-with-python-and-flask#installing-python-and-flask) : Google Assistant implementation - II

 ## **Disclaimer:**
-**You can't brick your RPI or strips using this method, but I don't take responsibility for any damage caused.**
+**In theory, it is impossible to brick your RPI or strips using this method, but I don't take responsibility for any damage caused.**
 If you find any mistakes in this tutorial, _please_ submit a PR 👍🏻

 ## Intro and setup